KamilRAliyev/django_budget_app/README.md

 # django_budget_app
- Simple app for budget managment , that I wrote when I was learning Django
+ Simple app for budget management , that I wrote when I was learning Django

 We are going to build a budget application where the user can start new project and track information about the budget.
 1) Will display the amount of money they have at a moment.